 The first 200 downloads of the album are free, so go get ’em while they’re available!
 (The price is $4 a side once the freebies are gone.)
 The streaming will always be free, so if nothing else you can go listen to some sweet tunes from some of Independent Clauses’ favorite bands.
 Once again, thanks to all who contributed in any way, both to the project and to Independent Clauses’ last 10 years.
 It’s been a thrilling, wild ride.

 Never Give Up: Celebrating 10 Years of the Postal Service

 When I’m not covering music at Independent Clauses, I’m helping make other music: I’ve been booking/managing Oklahoma alt-folk singer/songwriter The Duke of Norfolk (aka Adam Howard) for the past two years.
-Because a review of his EP would be rather self-serving, here’s an interview in celebration of his new EP Le Monde Tourne Toujours, which releases today through Mint 400 Records on all digital retailers, including iTunes and Amazon.
+Because a review of his EP would be rather self-serving, here’s an interview in celebration of his new EP Le Monde Tourne Toujours, which releases today through Mint 400 Records on all digital retailers.

 IC: Le Monde Tourne Toujours is your first release since a series of 5 EPs all named after birds.
 How did you decide to end that series and release this standalone EP?